|Creator:||Indiana University Center for Documentary Research and Practice|

 Business Number: 812-855-2856

-This collection contains one interview, lasting forty-five minutes.
-The interview consists of one reel and a typed transcript, as well as collateral materials.
+This collection contains one interview.
+The interview contains 2 reels and collateral materials.

 The archive of the Center for Documentary Research and Practice at Indiana University is open to the use of researchers.
 Copies of transcript pages are available only when such copies are permitted by the deed of gift.
 Scholars must honor any restrictions the interviewee placed on the use of the interview.
 Since some of our earlier (pre-computer) transcripts do not exist in final form, any editing marks in a transcript (deletions, additions, corrections) are to be quoted as marked.
 Audio files may not be copied for patrons unless the deed of gift permits it, and a transcript is unavailable for that interview.
 The same rules of use that apply to a transcript apply to the audio interview.
 Interviews may not be reproduced in full for any public use, but excerpted quotes may be used as long as researchers fully cite the data in their research, including accession number, interview date, interviewee's and interviewer's name, and page(s).